 Additionally, the BLM has released the final environmental impact statement for the Libra solar project in Mineral and Lyon Counties, Nevada.
 This project includes 700 MW of solar capacity, a 700-MW battery, and a 24-mile generation tie-line.

-A 30-day public comment period has also been opened for the draft of the Elisabeth solar project near Dateland, Arizona.
+A 30-day public comment period has also been opened for the draft environmental assessment of the Elisabeth solar project near Dateland, Arizona.
 This project features up to 270 MW of solar power and up to 300 MW of battery storage.

 Collectively, the nine projects are expected to supply power to nearly 2 million homes, supporting President Biden's target of a carbon-free power sector by 2035.